sumanstats/rakurstudio/README.md

 To get **RStudio®** session with `Raku` go to the docker quickstart terminal and type:

-+ `docker run --rm -p 8787:8787 -e PASSWORD=yourpasswordhere -v $PWD:/home/rstudio sumankhanal/rakurstudio` **OR** `docker run --rm -p 8787:8787 -e PASSWORD=yourpasswordhere -v $PWD:/home/rstudio sumankhanal/rustrakurstudio` which will mount current working directory to `/home/rstudio`   within container
++ `docker run -d -p 8787:8787 -e PASSWORD=yourpasswordhere --name rstudio -v $PWD:/home/rstudio sumankhanal/rakurstudio` **OR** `docker run -d -p 8787:8787 -e PASSWORD=yourpasswordhere --name rstudio -v $PWD:/home/rstudio sumankhanal/rustrakurstudio` which will mount current working directory to `/home/rstudio`   within container
 + Visit `docker_ip_address:8787` in your browser and log in with username **rstudio** and the password you set. **NB: Setting a password is now REQUIRED**.
 Container will error otherwise.

-You are done!!

-**Raku** is a powerful scripting, OOP and functional programming language with robust regex grammars.
+To read more on usage, go [here](https://github.com/rocker-org/rocker/wiki/Using-the-RStudio-image).

 ## License ##